-Profile have just published a book called Complaint by Julian Baggini.
+Talking about complaining, can I just say that Profile Books has just published a book called Complaint by Julian Baggini.

-It is claimed that this 224-page paperback is the first to be devoted to the subject and all I can say is: It’s about bloody time!
-Call yourself a publishing industry, making us wait 568 years for a book we obviously need?
-Idiots.
+It is claimed that this 224-page paperback is the first to be devoted to the subject.
+All I can say is: It’s about bloody time!
+Call yourself a publishing industry, making us wait 568 years for a book we obviously very much need?

 I, for one, really do try not to complain.
 I fervently hope that all of life’s little encounters will be tranquil and that everyone will meet my modest expectation.
 But that’s seldom the case.
 No matter how hard I try to appreciate the other person’s point of view, people let me down.
 I am often forced to complain against my will.

 Take last week, for example.
-I booked into a hotel via the Internet.
+Travelling to Bedford to promote the Rhythm Festival, I booked into a hotel via the Internet.
 (I originally did name the hotel, but it has recently changed hands and I don’t want to mess up their new business).
-We arrived, after 2pm as directed, to be greeted by a sign in reception asking us to go to the bar.
-There was a funeral “party” in full swing and we had to wait 13 minutes until everyone present had been served – some of them several times – before we could check-in.
+We arrived after 2:30 pm.
+A sign in reception told us to go to the bar.
+Here, my driver and I found a funeral “party” in full swing.
+We had to wait 13 minutes until all the mourners had got drinks — some of them several — before we could check-in.

-A pleasant young lady gave us the keys to two rather unpleasant little rooms and confirmed that the funeral guests had taken all the hotel’s parking spaces, so we’d have to park on the road and feed a meter for three hours.
+A pleasant young lady gave us the keys to two rather unpleasant little rooms.
+She confirmed that the funeral guests had taken all the hotel’s parking spaces, so we’d have to park on the road and feed a meter for three hours.
 The rooms were short, thin and grubby.
-Although it was a hot summer’s day, the heating was on full and the radiator in one room was locked on maximum.
+Although it was a hot summer’s day, the heating was on full.
+The radiator control in one room was over-painted “maximum”.
 The nice girl in reception promised that someone would see to it.
-I won’t spoil the suspense by revealing whether or not anyone did – you can probably guess.
+I won’t spoil the suspense by revealing whether or not anyone did.
+You can probably guess.

-Although the building is impressive – late Victorian with 1930s art deco influences? – it seems neglected and it’s pretty obvious that the people at the helm have given up.
+Although the hotel building itself is impressive, late Victorian with 1930s art deco influences, it seems neglected.
+It’s pretty obvious that the people at the helm have given up.
 The lack of care is obvious everywhere.
-At this point I was going to include a list of all our complaints, from no marmalade at breakfast to the stink of tobacco (and an ashtray!) in the room of a no-smoking hotel, but then I realised it would be futile.
+At this point, I was going to include a list of all our complaints, from no marmalade at breakfast to the stink of tobacco (and an ashtray!) in the room of a no-smoking hotel.
+But then I realised it would be futile.
 And it would take too long.
+One complaint too many.

-I was going to complain at the hotel, before we left.
+I was going to have a good moan at the hotel before we left.
 Honest.
-But there was no one at reception when we checked out – and the bar was shut.
+But there was no one at reception when we checked out.
+Even the bar was shut.

 It seems unfair to single out De Parys Hotel for individual criticism.
-I’ve stayed in worse hotels and, to be honest, the Fawlty Towers Experience in family-run establishments is commoner than the English Tourist Board would have us believe.
-And not just in Britain: the worst hotels I’ve ever stayed in were in New York and Antwerp.
-Don’t get me started on them…
+I’ve stayed in worse hotels and, to be honest, the Fawlty Towers Experience in family-run establishments is commoner than the English Tourist Board would have you believe.
+And not just in Britain.
+Two of the worst hotels I’ve ever stayed in were in New York and Antwerp.
+Don’t get me started…

 Maybe more companies should follow BT’s lead in solving their quite significant complaints problem.
 British Telecoms messes everything up on a regular basis – including in our case disconnecting lines because we’re moving (we weren’t), charging for reconnection, penalty fees for not paying reconnection charges, not taking direct debits, penalties because they didn’t take direct debits, disconnection for non-payment of reconnection and non- direct debit payment charges, more charges for further reconnections, etc, etc – and then making it impossible to complain.
 Well, you can complain but the person you’re complaining to is never the right person and unless you want to spend the rest of your life holding on and transfering to various call centres around the world (with the regular return journey), you do the sensible thing, give up and pay up.